Image Optimization¶

 Checking the Impact¶

-You can evaluate the impact of serving images in the WebP format in a few ways.
+You can evaluate the impact of serving images in a next-gen format in a few ways.

 From the Developer Tool¶